 Road conditions in Peninsular Malaysia are generally good, but less so in East Malaysia.
 Vehicles (particularly motorcycles) don’t always stop at traffic lights or pedestrian crossings.
 If you are involved in a road accident you are obliged by law to stay at the scene until the police have arrived.
 If a crowd gathers, it may be safer to leave the scene and report to the nearest police station.

 There have been a number of fatal bus crashes, particularly on overnight journeys.
 Choose a reputable operator for your journey.

 If you rent a motorbike you should take the same safety precautions as in the UK.
 Malaysian law states that helmets must be worn.

 Driving under the influence of alcohol is a serious offence and the traffic police regularly carry out breath tests.
-Anyone over the legal limit can face a heavy fine or a jail sentence.
+Anyone over the legal limit can face a heavy fine and/or a jail sentence and deportation.